Top travel tips

 A Visitor Oyster card is a smartcard with pay as you go credit that allows you to travel on most public transport in London.
 Buy one online and have it delivered to your home so that it's ready to use as soon as you arrive in London.
 That way, you won't have to queue to get one.

 Pay as you go fares are cheaper than buying paper single tickets.
 You can also use your contactless debit or credit card to pay as you go on London's public transport, although overseas transaction fees may apply.

 2. Touch in and out on the yellow card readers

-Remember to touch your Visitor Oyster card in at the yellow card reader at the start of your journey and to touch out at the end on Tube, DLR, London Overground, TfL Rail and most National Rail services in London.
+Remember to touch your Visitor Oyster card in at the yellow card reader at the start of your journey and to touch out at the end on Tube, DLR, London Overground, Elizabeth line and most National Rail services in London.
 On buses and trams, just touch your card on the yellow reader at the start of your journey - you don't need to touch out when you get off.

 3. Travel outside the busiest times